jhonnyperez/jhonnyperez/README.md

 - 👋 Hi, I’m @jhonnyperez
 - 👀 I’m interested in Programming, Cyber-security and Web Design
-- 🌱 I’m currently learning Java, Python, Javascript and Swift
+- 🌱 I’m currently learning Java, Python, Javascript, C and Swift
 - 💞️ I’m looking to collaborate on open-source projects and anything
 - 📫 How to reach me: jhonatan.perez@live.com